Brae Burn Country Club: History

 In 1997, Brae Burn celebrated its 100th anniversary.
 A book was published by members to commemorate the anniversary.
 It is entitled Brae Burn Country Club, 1897−1997 Centenary: 100 Years of Golf and Family Life.
 In addition, the USGA elected Brae Burn as the host for the U.S. Women's Amateur that year to honor the centenary.
 Italy's Silvia Cavalleri won defeating Robin Burke 5 & 4 in the finals.
 She became the first Italian to win the event.

-In the early 21st century, however, there have been some controversies.
-Many locals have protested the existence of a chain-link fence that Brae Burn constructed.
-They found it unsightly.
-A group was created, the Brae Burn Country Club Neighbor Association (BBCCNA), to organize resistance.
-"What they are doing is legal, but it is incredibly unneighborly behavior," said Don Lessem, a founding member.
-Brae Burn retorted that they maintained the fence to deter trespassers.
-The club has also faced criticism for alleged "generous tax breaks" it has received from the Commonwealth of Massachusetts.
+In the early 21st century, however, there has been a controversy concerning "generous tax breaks" the club has allegedly received from the Commonwealth of Massachusetts.
 The Boston Globe reported that, in 2022, the club received $600,000 worth of tax exemptions from the state.
 The mayor of Newton, Ruthanne Fuller, was looking into the issue.
 She stated, "the level of abatement that state law currently allows deserves a second look."
 Brae Burn, however, has noted that its tax exempt status is legal under the Commonwealth's laws, specifically under Title IX, Chapter61B, a chapter pertaining to the "Classification and Taxation of Recreational Land."
 The first section of this chapter refers to territories greater "than five acres in area shall be deemed to be recreational land" if the territory is maintained "in a landscaped or pasture condition."
 A number of recreational activities, including "golfing," meet this criteria.
 Brae Burn has noted that it has been "Tax-exempt since Aug.
 1934."
 Brae Burn's tax exempt status is available to the public.